 This soft powder can be derived from ground up rock (tectosilicates), but this would not be a true clay (phyllosilicates) due to the lack within ground rock of a clay's natural sheet layering molecular structure.

-It is for this reason that Jason Eaton, a specialist on clays, references Dr. Miriam Jang, M.D. who observed this remarkable discovery when testing the power of clay to detox heavy metals compared to the more popular chemical chelation approaches:
+It is for this reason that the late Jason R. Eaton, a specialist on clays, in his book "Upon a Clay Tablet" references Dr. Miriam Jang, M.D. who observed these remarkable properties when testing the power of clay to detox heavy metals compared to the more popular chemical chelation approaches:

 “…I have put a huge number of patients on these clay baths and the levels of heavy metals – mercury, lead, arsenic, aluminum, and cadmium have come down dramatically…